handsomefencer/unstoppable/README.md

 ### Greenfield a new app:

-1. Make a new directory and navigate into it:
+1. Most RoRo adventures will copy files from their container and onto your host machine.
+To avoid making a mess, make a new directory and navigate into it:

 ```bash
 $ mkdir -p greenfield